AntonEmery/chord-app/README.md

-Server side code for my React chord app
+Server side code for my React guitar chord app
+It uses Node.js and Sequelize to connect to a Postgres database